Calming colour.

 Creative studio workspace of the artist Aimee Johanan, with paint swatches, tubes of watercolour paint and the artist painting on paper.

-Each piece offers a window to the forest for those moments when you can't get to the woods, but your nervous system calls for the trees.
+Each artwork offers a window to wilder spaces.
+For those moments when your nervous system is reaching for its roots, but the forest is far away.

-And a quiet reminder that you are made of the same ingredients as all of nature.
+And each window offers a gentle reminder that you are made of the same ingredients as all of nature.

 Currently in the studio